Byron/github-star-counter/README.md

 The code was done synchronously first, and then moved to async with a surprisingly small amount of changes.
+It was interesting to see how the `ascync` constructs allow to control parallelism precisely, to the point where I was able to design interdependent futures to match the data dependency.
+That way, things run concurrently when they can run concurrently, which can be visualized like a dependency graph.

 The greatest difficulties were around getting https to work.
 Besides, it's clearly a learning process to understand the implications of futures better.
 Constructs with `async` tend to _look_ synchronous,